Skip to main content

 Automated Bisect

-If you have a test script that returns 0 for pass and non-zero for fail, you can automate the entire process:
+If you've got a test script that returns 0 for pass and non-zero for fail, you can automate the entire process:

 git bisect start